Skip to content

 In which hospital does Dr. Zamarian operate?

 I operate at the Heart Hospital – Bela Suíça Unit, in Brazil.
-I chose this hospital because it offers an ICU available 24 hours, anaesthetists specialised in plastic surgery who have worked with me for years, and total intravenous anaesthesia (TIVA), which provides a smoother awakening and faster recovery.
-Hospital safety is non-negotiable in my practice.
+I chose this hospital because it offers an ICU available 24 hours, anaesthetists specialised in plastic surgery who have worked with me for years, and total intravenous anaesthesia (TIVA), which can support a smoother awakening and recovery for selected patients.
+Hospital structure is a central part of my risk-management approach.

 What differentiates Dr. Zamarian's approach from other surgeons?

-What sets me apart is the combination of training at the Pitanguy school with advanced training in the United States, along with more than two decades of experience.
-I use a regenerative approach with fat grafting rich in stem cells, deep facial rejuvenation techniques, and minimally traumatic rhinoplasty.
-I always seek a natural result — one that looks like it was born with the patient.
+What sets my approach apart is the combination of training at the Pitanguy school with advanced training in the United States, along with more than two decades of experience.
+I use a regenerative approach with fat grafting, deep facial rejuvenation techniques, and less traumatic rhinoplasty methods when indicated.
+I aim for results that look natural for the patient's anatomy.

 Does Dr. Zamarian have experience with reconstructive surgery?

-Yes.
-I was one of the founders of the Burn Centre at the University Hospital of Londrina, where I applied the experience gained during my internship at the Andaraí Hospital in Rio de Janeiro.
-Working with severely burned patients taught me fundamental lessons about meticulous planning, anticipating complications, and the importance of a well-trained team — principles that I carry into all my procedures, including aesthetic ones.
+Dr. Zamarian has reconstructive surgery experience, including participation as one of the founders of the Burn Centre at the University Hospital of Londrina.
+In that work, I applied the experience gained during my internship at the Andaraí Hospital in Rio de Janeiro; treating severely burned patients taught me fundamental lessons about meticulous planning, anticipating complications, and the importance of a well-trained team — principles that I carry into all my procedures, including aesthetic ones.